chris-moreton/rusty-rival/README.md

 A [UCI](https://en.wikipedia.org/wiki/Universal_Chess_Interface) chess engine written in Rust.

-Binaries for Windows, Max OS and Linux are available on the [releases](https://github.com/chris-moreton/rusty-rival/releases) page.
+Binaries for Windows, Mac OS and Linux are available on the [releases](https://github.com/chris-moreton/rusty-rival/releases) page.

 The engine can be about 50% faster if compiled on the machine on which it will be run in order to take advantage of cpu-specific instructions.
-To compile locally, it requiest that [Rust](https://www.rust-lang.org/tools/install) be installed.
+To compile locally, it requires that [Rust](https://www.rust-lang.org/tools/install) be installed.

 ```